Skip to content

 31_mwe_drp10_estaillades_raw_porosity_perm

 This notebook benchmarks voids on the DRP-10 Estaillades v2 carbonate volume using porosity and permeability references from Muljadi et al. (2016).
+It uses the native maximal-ball extractor as the primary workflow, then compares it against PoreSpy snow2 default settings and a compatibility-repaired snow2 configuration.
+The notebook solves Kx, Ky, and Kz for each backend and exports directional and mean-Kabs CSV summaries.

 The corresponding report is documented in Verification & Validation / Verification / DRP-10 Estaillades Verification Overview.